-Laser Therapy Improves Pet Pain Management
+Laser Therapy in Peoria Improves Pet Pain Management

 Due to age, injury, or other circumstances, your pet may require a mode of healing and pain management that extends beyond the effects of oral medication.
 Pet laser therapy is a proven solution to a wide range of health problems, from gingivitis to slow-healing wounds.
 At Whitney Veterinary Hospital, we dedicate ourselves to utilizing the most advanced equipment and technology to give our patients the best care possible.
 Laser therapy is an invaluable method of treatment not only because of its many uses, but its therapeutic effects, as well.